cloudflare/workerd/npm/workers-types/README.md

 - `@cloudflare/workers-types/2022-11-30`

+  This entrypoint exposes the runtime types for a compatibility date between `2022-11-30` and `2023-03-01`.

+- `@cloudflare/workers-types/2023-03-01`

+  This entrypoint exposes the runtime types for a compatibility date between `2023-03-01` and `2023-07-01`.

+- `@cloudflare/workers-types/2023-07-01`

-  This entrypoint exposes the runtime types for a compatibility date after `2022-11-30`.
+  This entrypoint exposes the runtime types for a compatibility date after `2023-07-01`.

 - `@cloudflare/workers-types/experimental`